-- Download the versions of Corona you would like to use in 3ds Max (it can be a stable version or a daily build, the oldest supported version is Corona Renderer 5).
+Download the additional versions of Corona Renderer you would like to use (they can be stable versions or daily builds, the oldest supported version is Corona Renderer 5).

 and it should be set to the sub-directory where CoronaMax_Release-<YEAR>.dll file is located after the unpacking.

-Here is an example batch script which does that and starts 3ds Max:
+Here is an example Batch command which does that and starts 3ds Max:

 SET "CORONA_3DSMAX_2019_LOAD_PATH=C:\Corona Renderer\Corona\Corona Renderer for 3ds Max\2019" & START "" "%ProgramFiles%\Autodesk\3ds Max 2019\3dsmax.exe"

-Note: the environment variable method triggered using a batch script only works for the current session.
+Note: the environment variable method set by a Batch command only works for the current session.
 This means that:

-- If you start 3ds Max normally (e.g. using a desktop shortcut), the currently installed version of Corona Renderer will be used (the one installed using our universal installer).
+- If you start 3ds Max normally (e.g. using the 3ds Max desktop shortcut), the currently installed version of Corona Renderer will be used (the one installed using our universal installer).

 - It is safe to change the environment variable while 3ds Max is running.